-The cells are computed as follows.2 Household i has family structure f_t ; which indexes households that are initially couples and those that either are initially singles (both men and women), or become singles through death of their spouse.
+The cells for net worth are computed as follows.10 Household i has family structure f_t ; which indexes households that are currently couples and those that either are currently singles.
 We sort type-f households in cohort c by their permanent income levels, separating them into Q = 5 quintiles.
 Suppose that household i's permanent income level falls in the qth permanent income interval of households in its cohort and family structure.